 it isn't", and does so with an air of certitude so brazenly confident that

-millions of gullible people seem to think he is actually telling the truth, the
+millions of gullible people think he is actually telling the truth, the whole

-In reality, his proclamations weave simplistic half truths and deeply
+reality, his proclamations weave simplistic half-truths and deeply deceptive

-deceptive lies and emotionally manipulative insinuations in a shrewd way that
+lies and emotionally manipulative insinuations in a shrewd way that motivates

-motivates many people to think that he might just be a good leader -- despite
+many people to think that he might just be a good leader -- despite his long

-his long history of unethical business dealings and his stoking of people's
+history of unethical business dealings and his stoking of people's prejudices

 character.
 These nefarious qualities and